Codemon72/JavaScript--Gym_and_Library/JavaScript/array join().md

-return array as new string
+return new string of merged array elements

 The join() method returns the array as a string.